albacoretuna/apibag/README.md

 apibag can make post and get requests currently, with persistent history, but that's about it!
 It's a work in progress.

+## Milestons
+  * get and post methods work just like httpie
+  * Separate name spaces / bags can be defined for keeping the history.
+So that saying open projectX only brings up the history for that project.
+  * Each request can be saved in some format

-# How this will work?
+## How will this work?

 I don't know.
 I'm just trying different ideas.
-So far an immersive cli tool sounds good.
+So far an immersing cli tool sounds good.
+But later we might move it to a normal cli, with atomic single commands.

 ## background:
 ```bash
 Omid